zhangzhics/CITS5503_Sem2/Labs/Lab8ContainerAI.md

 1. Open AWS Console → ECS → Clusters → your cluster → Services, update the service, and set **Desired tasks** to `0`.
 Confirm that AWS accepts the update.
 The Fargate task may stop asynchronously.
 2. Open AWS Console → ECR → Repositories → your repository, select every image you created, and choose **Delete**.
 3. Open AWS Console → S3, then delete the Lab 8 training input and output prefixes.
 If you created the whole bucket for Lab 8, empty and delete it.
-4. Open AWS Console → Secrets Manager, select your student-created Jupyter token secret, and schedule it for deletion.
-If you added a student-specific permission for this secret to the shared execution role, remove that permission through the IAM Console but keep the shared role.

 Completed SageMaker tuning and training job records remain visible and do not count as active resources.
 Keep shared unit IAM roles such as `SageMakerRole` and `ecsTaskExecutionRole`.
 You may also keep the inactive ECS service, cluster, task definitions, empty ECR repository, and security group.

 The ECS scale-down may finish asynchronously.
 If AWS accepts `desired count = 0` and the task is stopping, the facilitator can record cleanup as pending; you do not need to wait at the marking station.
-Cleanup is complete when the scale-down is accepted, the ECR repository contains none of your images, your Lab 8 S3 data is absent, and the student-created secret is pending deletion.
+Cleanup is complete when the scale-down is accepted, the ECR repository contains none of your images, and your Lab 8 S3 data is absent.